How to connect Qibolab to your lab?#

 .

-Note that the key used in the runcard should be the same with the name used when instantiating the instrument,
+Note that the key used in the JSON have to be the same with the instrument name used in

 .